Kingabar/memory-game/README.md

   - Chat GPT for guidence in moments of darkness

 ## 9 Future Improvements
+ - Move css, js and pictures into assets file.
  - Set up a database to be able to implement a leaderboard.
  - Wave Testing.
  - Reduction of cards based on screen-size to improve responsiveness.